The mississippi delegation

 United States Senator roger Wicker (r)

-Mississippi’s senior senator, Roger Wicker, is a full three-term member of the U.S. Senate having first been elected in a special election in 2008.
-He serves on the Armed Services Committee; the Commerce, Science, and Transportation Committee; the Environment and Public Works Committee; and the Rules and Administration Committee.
+Mississippi’s senior senator, Roger Wicker, is a four-term member of the U.S. Senate, having first been elected in a special election in 2008.
+He chairs the Armed Services Committee; and is a member of the Commerce, Science, and Transportation Committee; the Environment and Public Works Committee; the Rules and Administration Committee; and the Select Committee on Intelligence.
 He earned both his undergraduate and law degrees from the University of Mississippi.
 An Air Force veteran, Senator Wicker is married and the father of three.

 Thomas Rank: B